ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 Use resource groups to organize the resources in your account for access control and billing purposes.
 The default resource group in your account is selected by default.
 You can also select another resource group according to your needs.
 The resource group that you select cannot be changed after the virtual data center is created.

 If **No resource group available** is displayed in this field, you currently do not have the permission to add the virtual data center to any resource group in this account.
 Contact the account owner to be assigned an Editor or Administrator role on a resource group in the account.
-For more information, see [IAM access](/docs/account?topic=account-userroles).
+For more information, see [{{site.data.keyword.cloud_notm}} IAM roles](/docs/account?topic=account-userroles).

 ## Deployment topology
 {: #shared_ordering-deploytop}